-The biggest change this pandemic has brought for many of us has been the conception of work from home.
+The biggest change this pandemic has brought for many of us has been the conception of working from home.
 Almost the entire workforce of the nation is now forced to do that.
-Some have predicted that by the end of 2020 many engineers would go remote.
+Some have predicted that by the end of 2020, many engineers would go remote.

-Managers encourage employees working at home to set proper work norms and routines (e.g., responding to calls on time, finding a private space to work) and to prioritize tasks that have to be done on required time span.
+Managers encourage employees working at home to set proper work norms and routines (e.g., responding to calls on time, finding a private space to work) and to prioritize tasks that have to be done within the required time span.

 Reliable and emotional trust generally comes from face-to-face interactions, which are obviously more difficult while working at home.
 To compensate for this barrier, leaders can go for regular video contacts where employees can showcase their personalities by wearing hats, setting different backgrounds, or sharing personal moments.

 Employees will want to know how they are performing and also have their contributions recognized.
 These celebrating moments often happen via casual and straightforward comments in the office.
-Leaders can be mindful of celebrating success in remote settings by sharing success stories, offering personal good comments to remote employees and giving credit to employees who delivered best results.
-When leaders recognize and manage these four challenges, remote workers will feel less isolated and more connected, and thus increase productivity.
+Leaders can be mindful of celebrating success in remote settings by sharing success stories, offering personal good comments to remote employees, and giving credit to employees who delivered the best results.
+When leaders recognize and manage these four challenges, remote workers will feel less isolated and more connected, thus increasing productivity.

 Undoubtedly, now leaders will need to communicate even more.
-This includes developing protocols to stay in touch with remote employees, to conduct virtual meetings at convenient times for remote employees, to keep sharing all vital information, and also to engage in both formal and informal communications.
+This includes developing protocols to stay in touch with remote employees, conducting virtual meetings at convenient times for remote employees, to keep sharing all vital information, and also to engage in both formal and informal communications.

-Companies that flourish have a holistic methodology to working at home.
-Through attending to coordination, communication, and culture, employees can find more meaning and purpose, learning and growing, and belonging to the community.
+Companies that flourish have a holistic methodology for working at home.
+Through attending to coordination, communication, and culture, employees can find more meaning and purpose, learn and grow, and belong to the community.
 At Creative Social Intranet, we believe that these challenges of remote working can be shifted from challenges to opportunities that will improve talent, leadership, and organizational key factors in responding to this immediate pandemic disaster.

 The Corona pandemic will eventually fade off, but the insights about working at home will suffer.
-By facing the numerous challenges and recognizing the right opportunities, we dream of a new normal from where and how work can be done.
-Creative Social Intranet is one of its kind portals that will ensure this digital transformation for your people and organisation covering everything from communication, collaboration, onboarding and engagement and many more.
+By facing numerous challenges and recognizing the right opportunities, we dream of a new normal from where and how work can be done.
+Creative Social Intranet is one of its kind portals that will ensure this digital transformation for your people and organization covering everything from communication, collaboration, onboarding and engagement, and many more.